limbero/project/README.md

 subreddit is the subreddit you want to retrieve posts from and corpus_file is the file you want to save the data to. comments.py is configured to retrieve the top 100 posts from the subreddit, but this can be changed.

 #### Clean the corpus
+Run `python cleaner.py`

+Requires that you have files called corpus_el.txt, corpus_en.txt and corpus_sv.txt.
+Cleaning will create 3 files for each language, clean_lang, clean_lang_tokenized and dirty_lang. clean_lang removes lines that appear to be written in another language, and removes some cruft. clean_lang_tokenized splits word punctuation into their own words, but is otherwise the same as clean_lang.

 #### Train the model

+Run `ngram-count -text clean_lang_tokenized -lm model_lang -order n -write ngram_lang`

+You will generally only be using model_lang, but ngram_lang is good to look at for understanding.

 #### Generate posts

+Run `ngram -order n -gen k -lm model_lang`

+n is the order of the markov chain. k is the number of sentences you want to generate.